-- 4.12 The transport network of West Sussex will be expected to cater for increased transport movements as planned development and regeneration initiatives takes place.
-Sites for over 76,000 new homes are allocated in adopted local plans across West Sussex from the early 2010s through to the early 2030s, with additional sites expected to be allocated as these are reviewed. - 4.13 Requirements for future development cannot all be accommodated within existing urban areas so local plans typically allocate a mix of brownfield (i.e. previously developed) and greenfield edge of town sites to accommodate development.
-This presents challenges in terms of the requirement for transport to access existing employment sites and public transport hubs.
-Development could increase commuting if suitable jobs are not created locally at a similar rate to housing delivery or inhabited by home-workers, while the provision of jobs local to development sites does not guarantee they will be taken by local residents.
-There are also

-- challenges with specific industries such as mineral extraction that are dependent on roads as opportunities to move freight by rail are limited. - 4.14 Planned development presents opportunities to provide and contribute funding towards transport network improvements which benefit existing users, as well as mitigate the transport and environmental impacts of development.
-While a number of major schemes and junction improvements are planned to mitigate development, developer-led highway mitigation schemes will not resolve pre-existing issues.
+- 4.12 The transport network in West Sussex is expected to cater for increased transport movements as planned development and regeneration initiatives takes place.
+Sites for over 76,000 new homes are allocated in adopted local plans across West Sussex from the early 2010s through to the early 2030s alongside packages of strategic infrastructure improvements to mitigate severe cumulative impacts.
+Even if high levels of sustainable transport mode share are achieved at development sites, there is still expected to be an overall increase in the number of trips on the transport network.
+As local plans are reviewed additional sites are expected to be allocated for development and further mitigation measures will be identified. - 4.13 Requirements for future development cannot all be accommodated within existing urban areas so local plans typically allocate a mix of brownfield (i.e. previously developed) and greenfield edge of settlement sites to accommodate development.
+In some cases, this will significantly change the scale of some settlements; e.g. large villages becoming similar in size to small towns.
+This presents challenges in terms of the requirement for transport to access existing employment sites and public transport hubs as this places additional demands on existing routes and services.
+Development could increase commuting if suitable jobs are not created locally at a similar rate to housing delivery or inhabited by home-workers, while the provision of jobs local to development sites does not guarantee that they will be taken by local residents.
+There are also challenges with specific industries such as mineral extraction that are dependent on roads as opportunities to move freight by rail are limited. - 4.14 Planned development presents opportunities to change and embed more sustainable travel behaviour and contribute funding towards transport network improvements (including resilience improvements) which will benefit existing users, as well as mitigate the transport and environmental impacts of development.
+While a number of major schemes and junction improvements are planned to mitigate development, developer-led highway mitigation schemes are not intended to resolve pre-existing issues.
 This can result in gaps between development-led mitigation and those required to address cumulative impacts and/or pre-existing issues.
-There is also a challenge to ensure that these schemes do not lead to unmanaged traffic growth.
+There is also a challenge to ensure that these schemes do not overprovide capacity which could lead to unmanaged traffic growth.